• Skip to primary navigation

 How to make Shortbread Cookies

-• Combine the sugar and butter in a large bowl until creamy.
+Combine the Sugar and Butter in a large mixing bowl and mix with a hand mixer until creamy.
+Mix for about a minute.

 Jeera Shortbread in plate on tray with Masala Chai